Looks Like the GOP’s Youngest Presidential Candidate May Also Be Its Worst Mansplainer

 Ramaswamy then went on an unhinged little tangent, explaining his plan to “[turn] Taiwan into a porcupine” and “[export] our Second Amendment,” before turning it back on Collins and how incompetent he finds her to be: “I find it laughable that you will take that clip and then put words into my mouth as though that was a sufficient deterrent.
 Kaitlan, with due respect, that’s a joke, especially when I’ve offered as expansive of a deterrent strategy as I have.”

+On Tuesday, Ramaswamy doubled down on his attacks on Collins, referring to her as “a petulant teen” and calling their conversation “hilarious” via Twitter.
+In another tweet—currently the pinned tweet on his profile, as of Tuesday afternoon—he aggressively denied the mansplaining accusations: “Speaking the hard TRUTH to a female anchor isn’t ‘mansplaining,’” he wrote, adding, “I believe in equal opportunity for all media dishonesty.”

-The man is clearly a dick, so it’s not especially surprising that he’d talk to someone this way.
+Look, the man is clearly a dick, so it’s not especially surprising that he’d talk to or treat someone this way.
 But of course, it’s hard to picture him talking to a male anchor with such nasty and sexist condescension—probably because he wouldn’t!

 This, of course, is just who Ramaswamy is—an Elon Musk-ian edgelord who spent his collegiate years cosplaying as libertarian rapper “Da Vek.”
 And being a twerpy mansplainer is part and parcel, really, with being a libertarian—just like knowing far too much about state age of consent laws.